EarthSky // Interviews // Food By Lindsay Patterson Oct 26, 2009

-Jeffrey Sachs on trying to feed 9 billion people by 2050
+Jeffrey Sachs on feeding 9 billion people by 2050

 Jeffrey Sachs: We’re having a very big problem feeding a world population of 6.8 billion people.
 First of all, there are about 1 billion people who are chronically hungry, but more than that, the way we produce food is having very dangerous effects on the whole world’s environment.